Rist8/MiSide-UniversalAssetLoader/README.md

 Plugin installation guide:

 1. download UniversalAssetLoader.zip file from here https://github.com/Rist8/MiSide-UniversalAssetLoader/releases/tag/Release-0.9.0
-2. extract the folder "OuterFolder\UniversalAssetLoader" from the archive to "...\MiSide\BepInEx\plugins" and move assimp.dll from "...\MiSide\BepInEx\plugins\UniversalAssetLoader" to "...\MiSide" manually.
+2. extract the folder "OuterFolder\UniversalAssetLoader" from the archive to "...\MiSide\BepInEx\plugins" and move "...\MiSide\BepInEx\plugins\UniversalAssetLoader\assimp.dll" to "...\MiSide" manually.

    OR

    unpack the archive into any folder, download "move.bat" then move it into extracted "OuterFolder" and run the script, which will try to find the MiSide folder and automatically copy all files
-4. launch the game and check if the mod works by opening the Сlothes menu and seeing if the «Addons» tab appeared
+3. launch the game and check if the mod works by opening the Сlothes menu and seeing if the «Addons» tab appeared

 ![image](https://github.com/user-attachments/assets/b380ff52-5c7d-4ebe-9b85-52eda35ce9fb)